tatianabio/ice-cream-shop/README.md

 ## Limitations

 * The project doesn't imply any other pages except *Main* and *Catalog*.
 So any links to other pages were NOT implemented.
 * Custom styling for Sorting Select Menu in *Catalog* filters was NOT implemented.
+* Pagination in *Catalog* was NOT implemented.
+* CSS property "gap" was used for flexbox in the project.
+Older browsers' versions (i.e. Safari < 14) do NOT support this.

 ___